paperless-ngx/paperless-ngx/docs/advanced_usage.rst

 evaluate to the same value.

 .. hint::
-    You can affect how empty placeholders are treated by changeing the follow setting to `true`.
+    You can affect how empty placeholders are treated by changing the following setting to `true`.

     .. code::

         PAPERLESS_FILENAME_FORMAT_REMOVE_NONE=True

-    Doing this results in all empty placeholders resolve to "" instead of "none" as stated above.
+    Doing this results in all empty placeholders resolving to "" instead of "none" as stated above.
     Spaces before empty placeholders are removed as well, empty directories are omitted.

 .. hint::